California RV Accident Lawyers

 Who Is Responsible For A Recreational Vehicle Accident?

 Liability refers to the legal responsibility one party has for the damages caused by an accident.
 In most cases, the driver who caused the incident is held liable.
-Our California lawyers specializing in RV accidents will do a thorough investigation to establish liability.
+Our California lawyers who handle RV accidents can conduct a thorough investigation to establish liability.

 Driver’s Responsibility

 An RV driver has a legal duty to operate the vehicle safely and responsibly.
-If the driver was drunk, distracted, or violated traffic laws, they would be held accountable.
+If the driver was drunk, distracted, or violated traffic laws and then caused an accident, they would be held accountable.

 Manufacturer’s Responsibility